 - Insulin is the lifeline

-The very first moment of diagnoses taught me that there is no me without daily shots of insulin.
+The very first moment of diagnosis taught me that there is no me without daily shots of insulin.
 While my family was finding it hard to accept, I was on YouTube learning ‘how to inject’.
 All this was not easy but I was desperate for feeling like myself again so I started a lifelong commitment with Insulin and test strips.
 The sooner I accepted this; the easier life became.

 - The body changes